ziptied/ziptied.github.io/_posts/2014-11-06-Yebisu-Bar.md

 </figure>
 Particularly I would like to call out the cream stout.
 It was some of the richest creamiest beer I have ever had.
 Just thick and meaty enough but super clean finishing flavor with a hint of nuts.
 Sadly this is a nitro cask beer only, so not available in cans or bottles.
 Sadness 'cause I wouldn't mind this being stock in the fridge for a while or being able to just grab one at the convince store whenever.

-In this Yebisu bar in Osaka, something else I would like to call that, that is of difference.
+In this Yebisu bar in Osaka, something else I would like to call out, of note.
 The coasters.
 Yes those things that most of us put our beer on and don't give a second thought about.
 Here as the beer sweats or the frost melts and drips down to the coaster, the fluid causes a water mark to slowly reveal itself on the coaster.
 Sweet.

 <figure>
 	<img src="/images/img_0610.jpg">
-	<figcaption>Magic!</figcaption>
+	<figcaption>Magic watermark!</figcaption>
 </figure>